dglazier/clas12-elSpectro/README.md

 # clas12-elSpectro
-clas12-mcgen friendly interface to elSpectro event generator
+clas12-mcgen friendly interface to elSpectro event generator.

+elSpectro provides efficient sampling of electron scattering phase space distributions for any final state, from which arbitrary models can be built on.
+In particular an interface to jpacPhoto is used to build models based on scattering amplitudes.

 # INSTALL